Senior Advisor, Strategic M&A

 - Bachelor of Laws (Hons), University of Sydney (1982)

 - Bachelor of Economics, University of Sydney (1980)

 - Supreme Court of New South Wales 1983

 Technology and innovation (including consumer markets)

-China Mengniu Dairy Company Limited: on its proposed AU$1.5bn acquisition of organic baby food and formula provider Bellamy's Australia by way of a recommended scheme of arrangement (2019).
+China Mengniu Dairy Company Limited: on its AU$1.5bn acquisition of organic baby food and formula provider Bellamy's Australia by way of a recommended scheme of arrangement (2019).